Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 How you like that:

 There is no need to explain to anyone what a mobile application is.
-Each of us uses at least a dozen such programs on a daily basis.
+Each of us uses at least a dozen such programs daily.

 On a global scale, the statistical mobile phone user has about 80 applications installed.